chrisagordon/TheaterMarketingOutcomes/README.md

   3. Results
 Conclusions based on Launch Date
-  -The best time to launch a project would be in April and continue through August, any later or earlier in the year would miss the summer peak success rate
+  - The best time to launch a project would be in April and continue through August, any later or earlier in the year would miss the summer peak success rate
-  -There is minimal correlation between the launch date and total number of failed projects Conlusion based on Goals
+  - There is minimal correlation between the launch date and total number of failed projects Conlusion based on Goals
-  -It is best to keep goals of $20,000 or less.
+  - It is best to keep goals of $20,000 or less.
 Any more and it appears to deter donors from good faith that the project will meet its goal and results in less donors.
 Never exceed $45,000.
 Data Summary
-  -Since this data is only showing Theater there may be a specific trend in that industry, I would recommend reviewing another industry to see if the seasonal spike is seen across the board.
+  - Since this data is only showing Theater there may be a specific trend in that industry, I would recommend reviewing another industry to see if the seasonal spike is seen across the board.
-  -These graphs have combined data from multiple years, it would also be useful to know over time how the successful projects have fared on a yearly basis to know if the same patterns are seen each year.
+  - These graphs have combined data from multiple years, it would also be useful to know over time how the successful projects have fared on a yearly basis to know if the same patterns are seen each year.